North Eugene

 This winter, we're producing The Wizard of Oz (Youth Edition), licensed through Concord Theatricals.

-This year we're moving auditions forward to the week of December 8th, and rehearsals begin January 6th.
+This year we're moving auditions forward to the week of December 15th, and rehearsals begin January 6th.
 Rehearsals run Monday through Thursday, 4 p.m. to 5:45 p.m.
 Our work will culminate in three live performances: February 26th and 27th at 6 pm, and February 28th at 1 pm.
 Show tickets are $10.
-Registration is open now and closes at the end of the month.

 This program is free of charge, thanks to a generous grant from the Corridor Parent Teacher Association.